biotaphy/tutorials/_sources/pages/glossary.rst.txt

 .. glossary::

+  Algorithm
+    An algorithm is a procedure or formula for solving a problem.
+There are  multiple algorithms for computing Species Distribution Models (SDM) which define the relationship between a set of points and the environmental values at those points.

+  Biogeographic Hypotheses
+    Spatial layers for testing the influence of geographic elements, such as geology, drainage basins, etc, on the biodiversity of a landscape.
+These can be in the form of raster or vector files.

   CSV
     CSV (Comma Separated Values) is a file format for records, in which fields are separated by a delimiter.
 Commas and tabs are common, but other characters may